how to use bluetooth on raspberry pi

 Set up Bluetooth using the terminal

-In command lines, the main tool to use is “bluetoothctl”.
-It opens a different prompt, where you can type specific actions to manage everything related to your Bluetooth adapter and devices.
+On the command line, the main tool is the “bluetoothctl” utility.
+It opens a text prompt where you can type specific actions to manage everything related to your Bluetooth adapter and devices.

 Even on Raspberry Pi OS Lite, Bluetooth is enabled by default on a fresh installation.
-I’ll give you the instructions just in case you use another distribution or disabled it previously, but in theory, you won’t have to do this:
+I’ll give you the instructions just in case you use another distribution or have it disabled, but in theory, you won’t have to do this:

 bluetoothctl